jangler/oracles-randomizer/doc/multiworld.md

   the local player.
 - The treasure map in Seasons only displays the locations of your own jewels.
   Jewels that aren't in your game have sparkles at the Tarm gate instead.
-- If you are disconnected from the netplay room, items of yours that are obtained by other players while you were disconnected are lost ~forever~.
 - Multiworld plandos aren't a thing.
 - Multiworld linked games are not supported.